-Donna Russell, Assistant Director in the Office of Career Services will serve as the sponsor for all Winter Term internships offered through the office.
+Donna Russell, Assistant Director in the Career Center will serve as the sponsor for all Winter Term internships offered through the office.
 She is available to sign Winter Term registration forms at each of the internship preparation meetings, or by setting up a meeting with her (call 440-775-8140 or stop by Stevenson-Longman).

 At the time that you accept your internship, discuss the details with your Site Supervisor.
 You need to know the answers to these questions before you make your travel arrangements:

 Finding short-term housing in a new city can be challenging.
 It may take resourcefulness and perseverance to find a place to live.
 The first step in your housing search is to make a list of all the people you know who have connections in the city where you'd like to live.
 Include long-lost relatives, friends of friends, even parents of your Oberlin friends who are from that city.
 Contact everyone on your list to see if they can put you up for awhile, or if they have ideas about where you could look for housing.